armata99/rn-video-slider/README.md

 ## Acknowledgement
 The idea behind this is from `react-native-reanimated-slider`.
-Since the mentioned module is written with Reanimated v1 API, and hasn't updated for a long period, I decided to remake it.
+Since the mentioned module is written with Reanimated v1 API, and hasn't been updated for a long period, I decided to remake it.

 ## License
 [MIT License](https://opensource.org/licenses/MIT)